AvolitesLtd/TitanManual/docs/running-the-show/playback-controls.md

 the immediate next palette recall.
 If you want to use a certain time or overlap for the next few palette recalls then set the values in the **Palettes menu**: press \<Palette\>, and set \[Master Time\] and
 \[Master Overlap\] with the softkeys.
-Also there exist factory macros for some most common values, see [Master Time for Palettes](../palettes/timing-with-palettes#master-time-for-palettes).
+Also factory macros are provided for some most common values, see [Master Time for Palettes](../palettes/timing-with-palettes#master-time-for-palettes).

 If you apply a palette as a "Quick Palette" (i.e. without selecting any